Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

 Facebook can’t fully optimize your campaigns without information coming from the pixel, so installing it correctly, adding to your data with the Facebook Conversions API, and letting Facebook do the rest is the way to go.

 What do you think?
 How much do you benefit from Facebook’s tracking pixel?
-Have you tried out Pixel Caffeine?
 Leave us a comment and let us know what you think!